-They have distinct start and end points and though they can intersect with one another, a single line will not intersect with itself.
+They have distinct start and end points and, though they can intersect with one another, a single line will not intersect with itself.

-Lines are used to represent linear features such as rivers, roads, and trails.
+Vector lines are used to represent linear features such as rivers, roads, and trails.

 Color, thickness, and line type (solid or dashed) are used to denote unique features, or unique attributes of the same feature.